AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-image-generation-and-image-upload.md

 /**
  *
- * This action orchestrates an image generation by calling the OpenAI API (DALL.E 2) and saves generated image to AEM.
+ * This action orchestrates an image generation by calling the OpenAI API (DALL·E 2) and saves generated image to AEM.
  *
  * It leverages following modules
  *  - 'generate-image-using-openai' - To generate an image using OpenAI API